 - Wings Time authentic Mediterranean cuisine and trendy hookah bar

 7. Upper Arlington

 The gorgeous city of Upper Arlington, Ohio, offers a splendid place to retire.
-There are scenic nature parks and nearby access to Columbus shopping, dining and cultural settings.
+There are scenic nature parks and nearby access to Columbus dining and cultural settings.
 This city has been growing over the last two decades, and today it boasts a population count of roughly 35,364.

 This is home to Griggs Reservoir Park and Northam Park Tennis Courts that have newer, green clay surfaces for less strain on joints and feet.
 Upper Arlington also has an outstanding library system.

 - Thompson Park

 This wonderful suburb of Cincinati has a population of around 5,774 making it an ideal place for older couples looking for their dream retirement spot.
 The city features quiet and friendly neighborhoods where almost everyone owns their homes.

 The Village of Indian Hills has many outdoor hiking, biking and riding trails that are rated highly by outdoor enthusiasts.
 Plan to visit the Hopewell Culture National Historical Park with artifacts and other items of Native American cultural interest.
 There is part of an ancient wall still standing centuries later.

 - Indian Hill Historical Society